servable-community/servable-dashboard/CONTRIBUTING.md

-# Contributing to Parse Dashboard
+# Contributing to Servable Dashboard
 We want to make contributing to this project as easy and transparent as possible.